 Ironic, clever, thought-provoking and superbly written, Love Type D manages to do what many romantic comedies only aspire to achieve.
 In a seemingly effortless way, Sasha Collington’s impressive debut feature draws you in with an interesting premise, makes you fall in love with its relatable protagonist and keeps you entertained with a series of unbelievably funny moments involving the many characters Frankie happens to meet on her unusual journey.

-We interviewed director Sasha Collington at the Edinburgh Film Festival, where Love Type D premiered on 21st June, and asked her about the themes behind her movie, the casting and filming process and her future projects.
+We interview director Sasha Collington at the Edinburgh Film Festival, where Love Type D premiered on 21st June, and ask her about the themes behind her movie, the casting and filming process and her future projects.
 Here’s what she told us on science, love and much more.

 LOVE TYPE D: RELATIONSHIPS AND GENETICS

 What I loved the most about Love Type D is that you chose to associate bad luck in love with genetics!
 How on earth did you think of that?

 SC: I suppose it draws on a familiar feeling: everybody has been dumped in their life, and everybody has felt at some point that maybe they’re uniquely doomed in a way that other people aren’t.
 It also evolved from a love of science: even though I wasn’t very good at science in school, I’m quite interested in it.
 I do read about scientific developments, and I’m very interested in the whole nature/nurture debate.
 Is your character formed by your genes or is your character formed by experiences within your lifetime?